Ghost Master

 Ghost Master (released as Ghost Master: The Gravenville Chronicles on the Xbox and PlayStation 2) is a puzzle strategy game developed by British studio Sick Puppies for Windows.
 The game was later published on Mac OS X by Feral Interactive.
 The player assumes the role of a Ghost Master, a bureaucratic spirit tasked to perform certain duties.
 While the bulk of a Ghost Master's duties consist of hauntings, a Ghost Master may also be "called in" to increase belief in the supernatural, avenge deaths, and conscript renegade ghosts.
 Because a Ghost Master cannot directly interfere in the world of mortals, the Ghost Master is given a team of subordinate ghosts to do so.
 When not haunting, the Ghost Master is responsible for the training of the ghosts under their command.
+A remastered version called Ghost Master: Resurrection was released for Windows, PS5, Xbox Series X|S and Nintendo Switch on March 20, 2026.